leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ![pug demo](https://github.com/leg100/pug/raw/master/demo/demo.gif)

 Commit the tape alongside your code.
-You can opt to record a new video as part of your build pipeline, and then watch the video prior to making a release.
-The same tape can produce screenshots which again form part of your testing as well documentation.
+You can opt to record a new video as part of your build pipeline.
+The same tape can produce screenshots which again form part of your (manual) testing as well as documentation.

 ## 11. And more...

-I'll endeavour to keep adding more "best practices" as I come across them.
+I'll endeavour to keep adding more "pointers" as I come across them.
 But there is no substitute for reading the code of Bubbletea and Bubbletea-based projects.
 I invite you to read the code of [PUG](https://github.com/leg100/pug), which implements several components that may be of use to your own project:

 * Table widget, with selections, sorting, filtering, and custom row rendering.
 * Split model: split screen with table and preview panes; adjustable/toggleable split.
 * Navigator: makes and caches models, history tracker.
 * Integration tests: using teatest for end-to-end testing.

+Note: please raise any errors, typos etc., as an issue on the blog's [github project](https://github.com/leg100/leg100.github.io).